jhipster/jhipster-guides/guides/02_continuous_integration.md

 ## Generate the configuration file

-To generate these config files, run the following command in your projet folder:
+To generate these config files, run the following command in your project folder:
 ```bash
 jhipster ci-cd
 ```